 The course ends at 4.00 pm on the final day.

 For credit students there will be a short test.
-Otherwise continue lab work, practice microscopy and/or foray around Preston Montford.
+Otherwise, you will continue lab work, practice microscopy and/or foray around Preston Montford.
 Rounding off the course will be a short talk on fungal recording.
-Course finishes around 4 pm.
+Course finishes at around 4 pm.

 - Classroom learning covering the theory of the subject

 - Expert tuition for which the FSC is renowned

 You can rest assured that the absolute best content from an expert in environmental education will be provided.
 In choosing an FSC course, you will be joining thousands of people who learn with us each year.

 There are a number of natural history bursaries available to help with the cost of your course.
 To find out if you and your chosen course are eligible, read more here.

 There will be a member of staff with first aid training and access to a first aid kit on site.
 If you have special medical or access requirements, please let us know as soon as possible so we can make any necessary adjustments.

 - Simple collecting equipment such as a small pocket knife, paper bags and pots (empty film containers, margarine tubs etc.), basket, compartmented box.

 - Camera/phone for photography.